 Their flashcards use a spaced repetition system (SRS).
 The simplest way to describe this is that when you answer a question correctly, you’ll see that card come up less often.
 The more often you get it correct, the longer the duration will be until you see it again.

-Likewise, the cards you struggle with will show up more often.
-If you keep making mistakes, that card will keep showing up.
+Similarly, the cards you struggle with most will reappear more frequently.
+If you keep making mistakes with a particular word or phrase, that card will keep showing up.

-Now studying with flashcards may sound dreadfully boring, but Memrise does a good job of making it more fun.
-They have game-like elements, nice graphics, points, stats, timers to make you answer quickly, and other things to help keep you going.
+Studying with flashcards may sound dreadfully dull, but Memrise does a good job of making it more fun.
+They incorporate game-like elements, nice graphics, points, stats, timers to make you answer quickly, and other things to help keep you going.

 They also use something called “mems” to help you remember words.
 They’re mnemonic devices – often pictures or some words to make it easier to remember the word you’re learning.